 Here at Theremin World, readers often ask "which theremin should I buy?"
 We've created this handy guide to help you make your decision.
-When deciding which theremin to purchase, here are 8 important considerations.
+When deciding which theremin to purchase, here are some important considerations.

 Hands down, the first question most people consider is budget.
 Theremins come in a range of budgets, but the old rule "you get what you pay for" tends to apply.

 As with most musical instruments, the more you spend on a theremin, the (generally) higher quality the instrument will be.
 You can get a fun pitch-only novelty theremin starting around $25, though it won't really be suitable for making music.

 You can get a decent starter theremin that is suitable for playing simple melodies for around $120 if you're willing to build a kit.
 There are a few more durable and professional options in the $250-$500 range (Burns B3, B3 Deluxe, Moog Theremini, Moog Etherwave).
 Spend a lot more, and you can get a true professional model like the now discontinued Moog Etherwave Pro Theremin or the Tvox tour.
 Break the bank, and you can even buy a rare vintage RCA Theremin circa 1929!

 For most beginners who are serious about learning to play music on a theremin, we recommend the Burns B3 or Moog Etherwave models as a great starting point.

 Do You Want To Make Music Or Just Sound Effects?

 Consider what you want to do with your theremin.
 Do you aspire to play classical music?
 Or are you just looking for something to make spooky sound effects?
 Or are you looking for a little of both?

 Most single-pitch theremins and optical theremins available are best suited for simple noisemaking and not much else.
 These can still be a lot of fun, but don't expect to become the next Clara Rockmore with one of these.